-- C. Include photos or drawings of the four required batches of cupcakes in addition to photos of you working on your project in the record photo page.
-Write a short explanation of what you did and what you learned with each batch you decorated. - A minimum of 4 and a maximum of 8 cupcakes creating one design where cupcakes are stacked on top of each other and decorated.
-(Experiment with using mini cupcakes and regular sized cupcakes when stacking.)
+- C. Include photos or drawings of the four required batches in addition to photos of you working on your project in the record photo page.
+Write a short explanation of what you did and what you learned with each batch you decorated. - D. A minimum of 4 and a maximum of 8 cupcakes creating one design where cupcakes are stacked on top of each other and decorated.
+(Experiment with using minicupcakes and regular sized cupcakes when stacking.)
 Non-visible supports can be used to hold stacked cupcakes.
 Cupcakes are decorated using frosting and edible materials.
 Frosting must cover the cupcake and provide a base for decorations.
 One-fourth of the frosting must be visible on at least one cupcake.
-Fondant and royal icing can be used for decorations only.
+Fondant, gum paste, marzipan, and royal icing can be used for decorations only.
 Cupcakes should be secured to a sturdy board (foam core, cardboard, plywood, particle board, etc.) and secured with frosting for display.
-Board size should be appropriate to design (use guideline for cakes - maximum of 9" x 13" or a 14" round).
+Board size should be appropriate to design (use guideline for cakes - maximum of 9"x13" or a 14" round).
 Spatula painting and brush striping are optional.
 No non-edible decorations can be used.
 Cupcakes can be stacked 2 but no more than 4 high with a maximum of 8 cupcakes total for the design.
-A variety of sizes is allowed and encouraged. - E. Project will be evaluated on the quality of information completed in the e-Record (25%) and quality of exhibit (75%).
+A variety of sizes is allowed and encouraged.

-CLASS 2617.
-UNIT 5 - Stacked Cupcakes - Intermediate Exhibit requirements the same as for CLASS 2616.
+CLASS 1317.
+UNIT 5 - Stacked Cupcakes - Intermediate Exhibit requirements the same as for CLASS 1316.

-CLASS 2618.
-UNIT 5 - Stacked Cupcakes - Senior Exhibit requirements the same as for CLASS 2616.
+CLASS 1318.
+UNIT 5 - Stacked Cupcakes - Senior Exhibit requirements the same as for CLASS 1316.

-CLASS 2619.
-UNIT 5 - Character Cupcakes - Junior
+CLASS 1319.
+UNIT 5 - Character Cupcakes - Junior Exhibit will consist of the following: